fbielejec/fbielejec.github.io/_posts/2021-11-05-s3-website-hosting.md

  <!-- on save change. -->

-Now for the second bucket called `www. view.spreadviz.org` set it's access control to *BucketOwnerFullControl* or alternatively (if you intend on logging access to *LogDeliveryWrite*).
+Now for the second bucket called `www. view.spreadviz.org` set it's access control to *BucketOwnerFullControl* or alternatively (if you intend on logging access set it to *LogDeliveryWrite*).

 ![_config.yml]({{ site.baseurl }}/images/2021-11-05-s3-website-hosting/screenshot3.jpg)

-In the Properties tab also set up website hosting, but this time set it to redirect to the root domain `view.spreadviz.org`.
+In the Properties tab of the second bucket also set up website hosting, but this time set it to redirect to the root domain `view.spreadviz.org`.

 ![_config.yml]({{ site.baseurl }}/images/2021-11-05-s3-website-hosting/screenshot4.jpg)